 Step 5.
 The installed extensions will be listed.

 Step 6.
-Turning the switch off will stop the extra extensions from being used.
-However, we urge you to select Remove to eliminate outdated extensions.
+Turning off the switch will stop extra extensions from being used, but we recommend selecting Remove to get rid of outdated extensions.

 1. How long does a Chromebook last?